RatkoR/laravel-crate.io/README.md

 ),
 ```

-Next, change default database connection to `crate`.
+Next, change default database connection to `"crate"`.

 ```php
 'default' => 'mongodb',
 ```

-Lastly, change `fetch` PDO style to `FETCH_ASSOC` as crate does not suuport
+Lastly, *and don't forget it*, change `fetch` PDO style to `FETCH_ASSOC` as crate does not suuport
 default laravel FETCH_CLASS style:

 ```php